Gorilla: Profile and Information

 Gorillas have an irregular distribution.
 The Congo River and its tributaries separate the range of the two species of gorilla.
 The eastern gorilla dwells in east-central Africa, while the western gorilla inhabits west-central Africa.

-Gorilla natural surrounding ranges from montane forest to swampland.
+Gorilla natural surroundings range from Montane forest to swampland.
 Eastern gorillas reside in montane and submontane forests between 650 – 4,000 m (2,130 – 13,120 ft) above water level.

 Gorillas build nests for day and nighttime use.
-Nests are the natural accumulations of branches and leave together, and it is about 2 – 5 ft (0.61 – 1.52 m) in diameter.
-Unlike chimpanzees, gorillas are more inclined to rest in nests on the ground.
+Nests are the natural accumulations of branches and leaves, about 2 – 5 ft (0.61 – 1.52 m) in diameter.
+Gorillas are more inclined to rest in nests on the ground than chimpanzees.

-The young nest with their mothers, but build their nests after they’re three years of age.
+The young nest with their mothers but build their nests after three years old.

 Diet and Scavenging

-A gorilla’s day is divided into two periods that include the resting periods and feeding or travel periods—the food they consume varies between and within the species.
+A gorilla’s day is divided into resting and feeding or travel periods.
+The food they consume varies between and within the species.

 Eastern lowland gorillas have different diets, which range seasonally.
-Piths and leaves are generally eaten, but fruits make about 25% of their diets.
+Piths and leaves are generally eaten, but fruits comprise about 25% of their diet.
 They also consume insects, preferably ants.

 Western lowland gorillas live on fruits more than the others, and they are more scattered across their range.
 They have limited access to terrestrial plants, but western lowland gorillas have access to aquatic herbs in some regions.
 Western lowland gorillas also consume ants and termites.

-Gorillas hardly drink water because they eat juicy foliage that is constituted of almost half water as and morning dew.
+Gorillas hardly drink water because they eat juicy foliage comprising almost half water and morning dew.
 However, both mountain and lowland gorillas have been seen drinking water.

-Mature male gorillas are more inclined to vacate their groups and create their troops by luring migrating females.
+Mature male gorillas tend to vacate their groups and create troops by luring migrating females.
 Nevertheless, male mountain gorillas occasionally remain in their birth troops and become subject to the silverback.

 If the silverback departs, these males may be eligible to become prominent or mate with the females.
-Nevertheless, this behaviour has not been seen in eastern lowland gorillas.
+Nevertheless, this behavior has not been seen in eastern lowland gorillas.

-In an individual male group, when the silverback dies, the female gorillas and their offspring distribute to find a new troop.
+When the silverback dies in an individual male group, the female gorillas and their offspring distribute to find a new troop.
 Without a silverback to defend them, the newborns are likely to fall victim to infanticide.

 Competition

 One apparent predator of gorillas is the leopard.
-Gorilla remnants have been discovered in leopard faeces, but this might be the result of foraging.
+Gorilla remnants have been discovered in leopard feces, which might result from foraging.

 When the troop is ambushed by leopards, humans, or other gorillas, a single silverback will defend the group, even at the expense of its life.